Guest post by Maja Jaredic (my lead social marketer)

-Not only do you provide value for followers, but you’ll see an increase in traffic & you’ll build reputation as someone who really knows their stuff!
-(What’s not to like there?) 😉
+Not only do you provide value for followers, but you'll see an increase in traffic & you'll build a reputation as someone who really knows their stuff!
+(What’s not to like there?) ;)

 Below is an example of what our internal posts look like:

-This is content created by others that you believe fits what your audience wants to read.
+These are social media posts created by other people, businesses or brands that you believe fit what your audience wants to read.

 If you read something that you think will resonate with your crowd, add it to a spreadsheet of external content and begin scheduling it out.

-Side-note: tag the proper author of the post & it’ll start putting you on their radar, as well as open up the door for a Retweet.
+Tag the proper author of the post and it'll start putting you on their radar, as well as open up the door for a retweet.

 Here's an example of an external post: